Slain Afghan journalists remembered on World Press Freedom Day - Journal du Cameroun

 Media workers from Tolo News, 1TV, Radio Free Europe and Mashal TV were also among the dead in Kabul.

 The deadly assaults have shaken Afghanistan’s tight-knit journalist community.
-Many of them are close friends as well as colleagues who look out for one another as they work in an increasingly hostile environment.
+Most of them are close friends as well as colleagues who look out for one another as they work in an increasingly hostile environment.

 Hours after the Kabul explosion, dozens of Afghan news editors and executives returned to the site in a public display of defiance to militants.

-“World Press Freedom Day reminds me and my colleagues of the importance of reporting — reporting for a vibrant democracy and serving people with the information they need and they want,” Parwiz Kawa, editor-in-chief of the Hasht-e-Subh Daily newspaper, told AFP.
+“World Press Freedom Day reminds me and my colleagues of the importance of reporting — reporting for a vibrant democracy,” Parwiz Kawa, editor-in-chief of the Hasht-e-Subh Daily newspaper, told AFP.

-“This day is to renew our commitments and to remember our sacrifices.”

 1TV editor-in-chief Abdullah Khenjani said Thursday was a “mourning day” for the broadcaster, which lost a reporter and cameraman in Monday’s blast.